 Accommodation costs vary, depending on where you live.
 Lisbon, Porto, and parts of the Algarve have seen a rapid increase in rental and purchase prices, although it’s still very affordable, but the rest of the country is still incredibly cheap.
 There are plenty of parts of Portugal where you can rent a house for less than €500 per month or even buy for less than €50,000.

 Healthcare costs are also much lower here than they are in the USA as Portugal, like most European countries, has a public health service.
-You do still pay for this service in the form of social security and taxes, but it works out much cheaper than paying for health insurance.
+You do still pay for this service in the form of social security and taxes, but it works out much cheaper than paying for health insurance like you do in the US.

 That’s not to say that’s everything’s cheap here.
 Some things like cars, utilities, toll roads, and cosmetics, are more expensive here, but overall the cost of living is very affordable.